-Brain injury, particularly parietal lobe damage, can lead to several sensory deficits.
+Some brain injuries, particularly those that affect the parietal lobe, can lead to various sensory deficits.
 Some examples of these problems include numbness, tingling, and difficulty distinguishing between hot and cold sensations.

 Fortunately, it is possible to treat these problems through sensory stimulation activities.
-These activities can help retrain your brain to process your senses again.
+These activities can help retrain your brain to process different sensations again.

-In today’s article, you’ll learn why sensations can be impaired after brain injury plus some of the best sensory stimulation activities for TBI patients.
+In today’s article, you’ll learn why sensation can be impaired after brain injury plus some of the best sensory stimulation activities for TBI patients.
 Let’s dive in.

 Causes of Sensory Impairment After TBI

 Sensory impairment typically occurs after damage to the parietal lobe.
-Specifically, it is associated with lesions on the somatosensory cortex.
+Specifically, it is associated with lesions to the somatosensory cortex.

-The sensory cortex is in charge of processing all bodily sensations.
-These sensations come from receptors found throughout the body that detect:
+The somatosensory cortex is in charge of processing all of the sensations that you feel on your body.
+Signals from various types of sensations are sent to your brain from receptors found throughout the body that detect:

-When nerves detect one of these sensations, they send that information to the brain’s thalamus.
+When your receptors detect one of these sensations, they relay that information to the thalamus, known as a relay station of the brain.
 The thalamus then passes that on to the somatosensory cortex.

 There are four areas of the sensory cortex.
 Each is arranged so that a particular area receives information from a certain part of the body.

 Areas of the body that are more sensitive, such as the hands and lips, take up more space in the cortex than others.
-Therefore, those areas are more likely to experience sensory impairment after TBI.
+Therefore, those areas are more likely to experience sensory problems after a traumatic brain injury (TBI).

 Sensory Stimulation Activities for TBI Patients

-The best types of activities to help you accomplish this are sensory stimulation activities, also known as sensory reeducation exercises.
+The best types of activities to help you accomplish this are sensory stimulation and reintegration activities, also known as sensory reeducation exercises.

 Sensory reeducation is a form of cognitive therapy.
-It’s an effective method used by occupational therapists to help their patients process sensation again.
+It’s an effective method used by therapists to help patients process sensation again.

 1. Texture Handling